What You Need to Know

 If the ground on your location site is unpaved and you live in a climate that experiences below freezing temperatures, you will need to lay trap rock, gravel, or concrete.
 You can also build a two inch slope right into the concrete to eliminate leveling of the farm once it arrives.
 The water line can be either hard or soft plumbed – most farmers choose soft plumb and use a garden hose when necessary.
 If you live in a climate with temperatures below freezing and choose to hard plumb, you will need to insulate the water line.

-- You will need to enlist the help of an electrician and a plumber to launch the LGM, so start doing some research locally.
+You will need to enlist the help of an electrician and a plumber to launch the farm, so start doing some research locally.

 It is important to learn about your local zoning regulations by speaking to a government official in your area.
 If you have more questions on this topic, check out our blog post all about zoning here.

 Good to Grow

-The great thing about the LGM is its versatility to grow food in spaces where you normally could not cultivate food, so get creative and have fun with process.
+The great thing about container farming is its versatility to grow food in spaces where you normally couldn’t, so get creative and have fun with process.
 If you are unsure about the feasibility of your site, take some photos and reach out to us!
 (Google Earth is a great tool and can provide snapshots from all angles).
 And make sure to check out our checklist for further site requirement information and guidelines.